sing-group/my-brain-seq/README.md

 And the following optional parameters:

-- **adapter** *(optional)*: the sequence of the adapter to remove.
+- **adapter**: the sequence of the adapter to remove.
 If this parameter is omitted myBrain-Seq will skip the adapter removal step.
-- **gffFeature** *(optional)*: the name of the feature of the GFF3 file from which the attributes will be obtained; the default value is "miRNA".
+- **gffFeature**: the name of the feature of the GFF3 file from which the attributes will be obtained; the default value is "miRNA".
-- **gffAttribute** *(optional)*: the name of the attribute in the GFF3 file to use in the annotations; the default value is "Name".
+- **gffAttribute**: the name of the attribute in the GFF3 file to use in the annotations; the default value is "Name".

-## Writting the conditions_file.txt file
+## Writting the `conditions_file.txt` file

-The conditions file is a TSV file used by myBrain-Seq to link each fastQ file with its condition.
+The `conditions_file.txt` is a TSV file used by myBrain-Seq to link each fastQ file with its condition.
 This information will be used to choose the group of samples to compare in the differential expression analysis.
-Here is an example of a conditions_file:
+Here is an example of a conditions file:

 	name	condition	label
 	C019 	control		C_before_treatment